Compare at a glance

 Have your employer pay your salary straight onto the card

-Add funds at partner retail locations or a branch of the card provider
+Add, or reload, funds at partner retail locations or a branch of the bank or building society

 Yes, there are often fees associated with prepaid cards.
 It is a good idea to understand how they are charged before you apply for the card.
 The types of fee you might face include: